 Kosovo has around 1.8 million inhabitants.
 Its electricity generation is almost entirely dependent on two ageing lignite plants: Kosova A (5 units with 800 MW installed) and Kosovo B (two units with 678 MW installed).
 The current real capacity of these plants is around 915 MW altogether.
 They are infamous for their contribution to air pollution and Kosova B is the highest emitter of dust out of all the coal plants in the Western Balkans.

 Kosova A and Kosova B are supplied with lignite from the adjacent Sibovc Southwest and Sitnica mines.
 Kosovo has very large lignite resources, totalling 12.5 billion tonnes, which it claims are the second largest in Europe and fifth largest in the world.
-It has no oil or gas extraction and no gas import infrastructure, although it is interested in building a pipeline to connect to the Trans-Adriatic Pipeline.
+It has no oil or gas extraction and no gas import infrastructure, thus providing an opportunity to leapfrog to a fully decarbonised energy system.

-Due to the domination of lignite in Kosovo’s energy mix, it is very inflexible, and better interconnections with neighbouring countries are needed to improve the situation.
-A new 400 kV interconnection with Albania has been built but as of November 2019 had not started operating due to political issues between Kosovo and Serbia.
+Due to the dominance of lignite in Kosovo’s energy mix, it is very inflexible, and better interconnections with neighbouring countries are needed.
+A new 400 kV interconnection with Albania was completed in 2016 but due to political issues between Kosovo and Serbia, it only started operating in late 2020.
+The project has also been subject to corruption allegations.

 Different sources estimate different potential for solar and wind in Kosovo.
 These could be combined with Albania’s existing hydropower to make a much more flexible electricity system, and in December 2019, the two countries agreed to set up a common electricity market.